legitbs/cgc-docs/source/libcgc/cgcabi.html.md

 # System Calls

-The following system calls are be present in a CGC binary execution environment.
+The following system calls may be present in a CGC binary execution environment.
 With few exceptions, these system calls adhere to the POSIX semantics associated with each corresponding system call as implemented on the Linux operating system.
 Each system call below is fully described in its